mi-cawber/baseball_insights/README.md

 <img src='photos/baseball_player.png' alt='baseball player' style='width: 100px; height: 90px'>

 # baseball_insights
-The goal of this program is to collect baseball data from the internet and generate potentially interesting insights.
+The goal of this project is to collect baseball data from the internet and generate interesting insights.
 For example, seeing which players are consistently on hitting streaks.

 # Libraries Used
 [requests](https://pypi.org/project/requests/): Used for pulling data from the web. <br>